Benjamin Hughes

 High School Orchestral Institute

 Benjamin Hughes, Principal Cello of the BBC Concert Orchestra, is one of the UK’s most dynamic and versatile cellists.
 He has been Principal Cello of the BBC CO since 2007 and appears regularly on BBC Radio and Television as a soloist with the BBC CO.
-He has performed Tchaikovsky’s Rococo Variations with Johannes Wildner and Gulda’s Cello Concerto with Keith Lockhart live on BBC R3 and also featured as a soloist at the BBC Proms.
-He is also in demand as a chamber musician and has performed regularly with the Fibonacci Sequence at venues such as the Wigmore Hall, King’s Place, Conway Hall in London and the Australian Festival of Chamber Music in Townsville, Australia.
-Benjamin has recorded works by Messiaen, Schubert, Elgar and Brahms with the Fibonacci Sequence for Deux-Elles and Dutton labels.
-He is equally at home playing Bach, Bartok or Brubeck.
+He has performed Tchaikovsky’s Rococo Variations with Johannes Wildner and Gulda’s Cello Concerto with Keith Lockhart on BBC R3 and has also featured as a soloist at the BBC Proms.
+He is a regular guest soloist with the BBC Singers on recordings and broadcasts.

 Benjamin is Professor of Cello and Orchestral studies at the Royal Academy of Music in London, where he has a Cello class and coaches students involved in the Academy's orchestral program.
 He was made an Associate of the Royal Academy of Music in 2015 and an Honorary Member of the Royal Birmingham Conservatoire in 2005.